NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

  - EAGLShell's deployment target is iPhone OS 3.1.
 This is due only to bugs and instability in iPhone OS 3.0.
 It doesn't actually use any OS 3.1 features (except CADisplayLink, which is linked in at runtime if available), so if desired, you can safely target the 3.0 SDK.

- - Due to an Apple bug, as of iPhone OS 3.1.3, Target_resized() will not be called when the status bar changes size due to a phone call or voice recording starting or ending.
+ - Due to an Apple bug, as of iPhone OS 3.1.3, the Shell_resizedFunc callback will not be called when the status bar changes size due to a phone call or voice recording starting or ending.
 See http://openradar.appspot.com/6475681 for details.